Vinfall/FuntooWSL/README.md

 #sudo make clean
 ```

+The output `FuntooWSL.zip` would be as large as 1GB, this is normal so don't panic.
 If you want to use newer stage3 rootfs or [subarches](https://www.funtoo.org/Subarches) optimized for your CPU, replace `BASE_URL` in Makefile.

 By the way, I use Gentoo icon instead of Funtoo to avoid compiling wsldl, as [the one provided by rescenic](https://github.com/rescenic/FuntooWSL/raw/master/res/Funtoo/icon.ico) is a meme.